 Liability and cargo insurance forms must be submitted directly (online) by the home office of the insurance company furnishing the coverage.
 The FMCSA does not furnish copies of insurance forms.” — FMCSA (Federal Motor Carrier Administration) Registration and Insurance Requirements

 “Any time a carrier or other regulated entity changes its name or address, or other details in their record.
-They should update their US DOT and operating authority record with FMCSA in a timely manner.
-In addition, FMCSA requires all entities under its jurisdiction to update their information every two years …” — FMCSA (Federal Motor Carrier Safety Administration) Upadting your USDOT Number
+They should update their USDOT and operating authority record with FMCSA in a timely manner.
+In addition, FMCSA requires all entities under its jurisdiction to update their information every two years.” — FMCSA (Federal Motor Carrier Safety Administration) Updating your USDOT Number

 And it’s not only producing USDOT numbers that adhere to Federal Motor Carrier Safety Administration regulations.
-But it’s also producing the numbers using high-quality material with inks that match that material.
-It’s print operators that know what they’re doing, as well as experienced installers.
-A USDOT number that peels off, falls apart, or bleeds doesn’t do you much good.
+But it’s also producing the numbers using high-quality material with inks recommended for that material.
+A USDOT number that peels off, or falls apart doesn’t do you much good.
 It’s not only when USDOT numbers are required and where to display them, but also how to do it correctly.

-TKO Knows When USDOT Numbers Are Required and Where to Display Them
+We Can Help: TKO Graphix Knows When USDOT Numbers Are Required and Where to Display Them

 One way to be certain you follow USDOT guidelines to the “T” is to use an experienced provider.
-We’ve been producing USDOT numbers for more than 30 years.
-So, if you have any questions or if we can help you, please Contact Us, because, we’ve got your number.
-We know when USDOT numbers are required and where to display them.
+We’ve been producing USDOT numbers for more than 35 years.
+So, if you have any questions or if we can help you, please Contact Us, because we know when USDOT numbers are required and where to display them.